Reasonable Adjustments & Return-to-Work

 - Do things you enjoy.

-Here at Healthywork, Alison Biggs, registered Occupational Therapist, offers Occupational Health Assessments, including Ergonomic Assessment, and a Functional Capacity Evaluation in order to assess the employee’s ability to perform their work role and suggest reasonable adjustments under the Equality Act 2010 which can help.
-Find out more about these and other services on offer at:
+We offer a range of Occupational Health Services, including Ergonomic Assessment, and a Functional Capacity Evaluation in order to assess the employee’s ability to perform their work role and suggest reasonable adjustments under the Equality Act 2010 which can help.
+Also, a Return-to-Work Plan & Vocational Rehabilitation after sick leave.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE